LAST UPDATED: May 31, 2019

 Q: Is special toilet paper required?

 A: Yes.
 If you don't use the proper toilet paper, you can clog your tank.
-The best kind of RV toilet paper will disintegrate quickly in water.
+The best kind of RV toilet paper disintegrates quickly in water.
 Some popular brands include Charmin Ultra Soft and Angel Soft.
 There is also toilet paper designed especially for RV use, but it may be rough on your bum.
 Look for brands marked "septic safe."

 Q: How do I fix a clogged RV toilet?